Responding to the Clear Wisdom of Scripture

 3. It Hinders Growth

 A person refusing to listen to Biblical wisdom on the grounds of interpretation is cutting themselves off from a powerful means of growth.
 When one denies the opportunity to gaze upon the glory of the Lord through the written word, they cut themselves off from one of the foundational ways God’s Spirit transforms us into the image of Christ.
-Unless the Scriptures are lying when they claim to be breathed out by God’s Spirit and useful to teach us what is true, make us realize what is wrong in our lives, teach us to do what is right, and equip God’s people to do good work,5 it is unwise for professing Christians to refuse to seriously engage them.
+Unless the Scriptures are lying when they claim to be breathed out by God’s Spirit and useful to teach us what is true, make us realize what is wrong in our lives, and equip God’s people to do good work,5 it is unwise for professing Christians to refuse to seriously engage them.